 Since she was a baby, Kara Arissa Tan has been eating bird's nest, which she says helped relieve and eventually cured her asthma.

-Now 27, Tan starts her day with bird’s nest – straight from the jar on most mornings and on others, mixed into a yoghurt smoothie or pomegranate juice.
-It helps that she owns Zhen (珍), a homegrown brand that specialises in ethically harvested bird’s nest.
+Now 27, Tan starts her day with bird's nest - straight from the jar on most mornings and on others, mixed into a yogurt smoothie or pomegranate juice.
+It helps that she owns Zhen , a homegrown brand that specializes in ethically harvested bird's nest.

 Tan doesn't just enjoy consuming bird's nest.
 Her family is behind Masterdon, which owns 27 bird's nest houses and has been an international bird's nest supplier for more than 30 years.
 As a 12-year-old, she learnt to retrieve and handpick nests, and build birdhouses for the swiftlets.

-On the company’s website, therefore, customers are taken through the process – collecting, cleaning, drying, QC and packaging.
-Many would be pleased to know that Zhen’s bird nest is derived through sustainable methods from its own swiftlet farms in southern Thailand, Malaysia and Indonesia.
+On the company's website, therefore, customers are taken through the process - collecting, cleaning, drying, QC and packaging.
+Many would be pleased to know that Zhen's bird nest is derived through sustainable methods from its own swiftlet farms in southern Thailand.

-Zhen’s bird nest products are free of stabilisers and preservatives.
+Zhen's bird nest products are free of stabilizers and preservatives.
 They are also packed with floral botanicals primarily sourced from certified and eco-conscious Australian and New Zealand growers and suppliers.